Join Our Team!

 Key Responsibilities

-• Lead educator for half-day camp group each week (ages 4-6), up to 15 children per group
+- Lead educator for a camp group each week (ages 4-6), up to 15 children per group

-• Assist with general management of the camp program, including helping with check-in and check-out, supervise interns and volunteers.
+- Assist with general management of the camp program, including helping with check-in and check-out, supervising lunch and free-time, supervise interns and volunteers.

 Candidate Requirements

-• Knowledge of, desire to work with, and experience working with preschool children
+- Knowledge of, desire to work with, and experience working with children, including preschool through high-school

 Physical Demands: